reza-asad/3DSSR/README.md

  ```
  /3DSSR/data/matterport3d/latent_caps
  ```
- or
+ &nbsp;or

-Train a [3D Point Capsule Network][2] on the pointclouds extracted in step 3 of data prepration.
+ &nbsp;Train a [3D Point Capsule Network][2] on the pointclouds extracted in step 3 of data prepration.

 4. Train GNN for object category prediction (this step can be skipped for AlignRankOracle)
 ```